 - 1. Attendees were greeted by gathering music by the Biennial Band, led by Daryl Walker. - 2.
-At 3:00 pm, Patti Stratton, vice president, ABCUSA, welcomed the attendees. - 3.
-Frank Christine, Jr., president, ABCUSA, called the meeting to order.
-He reported that as of 2:30 this afternoon there were 582 registered delegates and the quorum is set at 194. - 4.
-Jeff Savage, chair, Biennial Program Committee moved the adoption of the Rules of Procedure for the Conduct of Business at the 2011 Biennial Meeting of Delegates on behalf of the Biennial Program Committee.
+At 3:00 pm, Patti Stratton, Vice President, ABCUSA, welcomed the attendees. - 3.
+Frank Christine, President, ABCUSA, called the meeting to order.
+He reported that there are 582 registered delegates and the quorum is set at 194. - 4.
+Jeff Savage, Chair, Biennial Program Committee moved the adoption of the Rules of Procedure for the Conduct of Vusiness at the 2011 Biennial Meeting of Delegates on behalf of the Biennial Program Committee.
 There was no discussion and the Rules of Procedure were adopted. - 5.
-Jeff Savage moved the adoption of the Provisional Program as printed in the Program Book, subject to any further changes the Committee on the Order of Business might recommend, and that the Biennial Program Committee be designated as the Committee on the Order of Business.
+Jeff Savage moved the adoption of the Provisional Program as printed in the Program Book, subject to any further changes the Committee on the Order of Business might recommend and that the Biennial Program Committee be designated as the Committee on the Order of Business.
 There was no discussion and the motion was adopted. - 6.
 Dennis Johnson, pastor of Baptist Temple in Charlestown, WV, was introduced as parliamentarian. - 7.
-Frank Christine, Jr., announced that the information sharing relating to the work of the General Board called for in the ABCUSA bylaws will occur at the Saturday afternoon and Sunday afternoon gatherings.
+Frank Christine announced that the information sharing relating to the work of the General Board called for in the ABCUSA bylaws will occur at the Saturday afternoon and Sunday afternoon gatherings.
 Frank further reminded the delegates of how to register to speak about an issue, make a nomination, or propose a future bylaws amendment. - 8.
-Jeff Savage introduced Neville Callam, general secretary of the Baptist World Alliance, who brought greetings. - 9.
+Jeff Savage introduced Neville Callum, General Secretary of the Baptist World Alliance, who brought greetings. - 9.
 Daryl Walker led in congregational singing, including All Hail the Power of Jesus' Name and Lift Him Up.
 Alejandria Omartinez led in prayer. - 10.
-Roy Medley introduced the speaker for the afternoon, Dr. Gary Nelson, president and CEO of Tyndale University College and Seminary in Toronto. - 11.
+Roy Medley introduced the speaker for the afternoon, Dr. Gary Nelson, President and CEO of Tyndale University College and Seminary in Toronto. - 11.
 The "Say Amen" choir from San Francisco shared their gift of music.